Tax & Salary

 How a retirement annuity (RA) reduces your PAYE

-Contributions to a retirement annuity (RA) or approved employer pension fund are deductible against your taxable income, up to 27.5% of the higher of remuneration or taxable income, capped at R350,000/year.
+Contributions to a retirement annuity (RA) or approved employer pension fund are deductible against your taxable income, up to 27.5% of the greater of your taxable income or remuneration, capped at R430,000/year.

 Using the same R40,000/month example: if you contribute R4,000/month to an RA (R48,000/year):